kaswansudhanshu/iPod/README.md

 ## About this app

 This is a mock ipod app which follows ipod functionality, browsing through folders, playing games, and music, This is mainly the front end part of iPod
+Currently you can play some inbuilt songs, change the device theme and homescreen wallpaper.

 ## Available Scripts